MLMH-Lab/Brain-age-prediction/src/comparison/README.md

 this approach, we transformed our raw data using the surface-based morphometry analysis that FreeSurfer software offers and worked with the features of the 101 selected regions of interest.

-In order to compare our approaches, we assess all methods using the same individuals in the training set and in the test set.
+In order to compare our approaches, we assessed all methods using the same subjects in the training set and in the test set.
 These sets were defined using an resampling method called 10 times 10-fold cross-validation (CV) that resulted in each model being evaluated 100 times.
 We chose this resampling method to have a better estimate of each approach and avoid influences caused by chance (lucky selection of training set).